futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 There key facts to notice about the algorithm are:

-1. siblings are appended *at the end of* the source vertices: this is what makes the algorithm traversing the input graph breadth-first.
+1. siblings are appended *at the right end of* the input vertices: this is what makes the algorithm traversing the input graph breadth-first.
 This is exactly what the second invariant of BFS dictates : visit siblings before the successor.
 2. the `match` function returns a new graph *without* the current vertex: this is what the first invariant of BFS dictates: traverse each vertex exactly once.
 Since the new graph doesn't contain the current vertex there is no need for keeping